Tax Preparation Help

 If your spouse had any gross income, you can claim his or her exemption only if you file a joint return.

 Separate return.
-If you file a separate return, you can take an exemption for your spouse only if your spouse had no gross income and was not the dependent of another taxpayer.
+If you file a separate return, you can take an exemption for your spouse only if your spouse had no gross income, is not filing a return, and was not the dependent of another taxpayer.
 If your spouse is the dependent of another taxpayer, you cannot claim an exemption for your spouse even if the other taxpayer does not actually claim your spouse's exemption.

 Alimony paid.
 If you paid alimony to your spouse, you cannot take an exemption for your spouse.
 This is because alimony is gross income to the spouse who received it.